copernicus-mogley/zkav.club/opportunities/README.md

 **What you do**

-* Coordinate the network of scribes to get accurate transcripts (see [Transcription](#transcription-scribes)), and fix the weird bits.
+* Coordinate the network of scribes so transcripts are accurate, readable, and delivered on time.

-* Pull quotes, moments, and through-lines from recordings.
+* Listen/watch fast and find the thread.
+Pull the names, terms, and context that make the recording understandable later.

 * Turn that into the text layer that makes the recording usable later: good titles, clean descriptions, useful tags, and the kind of context future creators, historians, and builders will thank us for.

-* Hand the text package to the Archivist (transcript + title/description/tags/quotes + any notes that help publish it right).

 * Keep public indexes readable and browseable (the workshops page, archive lists, and collections people browse), in collaboration with the Archivist.

+* Hand off transcripts and text elements to the Archivist (title, description, tags, quotes, notes, links).

 Success = someone finds it years later, understands what it is, and can build from it.

 **You’re a fit if you**

-* Can listen/watch quickly and find the thread.
+* You can listen/watch fast and find the thread.

-* Write clean copy with personality, without hype.

-* Like collaborating with editors, organizers, and creators.
+* You can write context that still works years later (not hype, not SEO).

+* You can coordinate scribes and raise quality gently.

+* You hand off clean text packages so the Archivist can publish without friction.

 **Tools we like (not required)**

-Text-first workflows (docs/markdown/whatever the project uses), basic editing literacy, simple publishing/index workflows, and comfort working from transcripts.
+Clear writing, comfort working from transcripts, and a good sense for what context will matter later.

 **Apply / raise your hand**